Azure/azure-quickstart-templates/sas-viya/README.md

 ## Additional Deployment Details
 The *vmuser* host operating system account is created during deployment.
 Use this account to log in via SSH to any of the machines.

 The *sasadmin* and *sasuser* SAS Viya user accounts are also created during deployment.
-These accounts exist in LDAP, and are the default user accounts for logging into SAS Viya.
-You cannot directly log onto the host operating system with these accounts.
+These accounts exist in LDAP, and are the default user accounts for logging in to SAS Viya.
+You cannot directly log on to the host operating system with these accounts.

 <a name="Post-Deployment"></a>
 ## Optional Post-Deployment
 <a name="DNS"></a>
  ### Configure a Certificate Authority-Signed Digital Certificate and Custom DNS Name

-By default, the Quickstart deployment will generate a highly unique DNS name for your deployment and a self-signed certificate for secure connections.
+By default, the Quickstart deployment generates a highly unique DNS name for your deployment and a self-signed certificate for secure connections.
 This is enough for limited use cases or proofs of concept.
 However, because a self-signed certificate provides limited protection against man-in-the-middle attacks and the default DNS is computer-readable, it is recommended that you change the DNS name and provide a Trusted Root signed certificate.
 After acquiring a domain name and a TLS certificate from your corporate IT department, Domain Name Registrar, or Certificate Authority, update your Domain Name Server entry to support one of the following choices:
 * create a CNAME or Alias record at the current unique Domain Name of the application gateway.
 (Refer to the DNS name attribute under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's unique Domain Name.)
 * create a traditional A record at the application gateway IP.
 (Refer to the IP address under the PrimaryViyaLoadbalancer_PublicIP resource for the current deployment's application gateway IP.)